How-to Guide: Recruit and Retain Strong Volunteers

 For example: “We are calling voters for Candidate X’s to make sure supporters have a plan to vote next Tuesday.
 We know this race will be won by reaching every voter we can and making sure they turnout.
 We’ll be calling over Zoom from 5:00pm-7pm ET this Wednesday, can you join us?”

-The best way to develop committed volunteers is by helping each volunteer find their own personal motivation to be involved.
+Personal: The best way to develop committed volunteers is by helping each volunteer find their own personal motivation to be involved.
 Is there an issue they are particularly passionate about?
 Are they looking to be a part of a community that is fighting for progressive change?

 “Share, Don’t Tell”: Share your own personal stories for why you got involved or how you’ve enjoyed your experiences volunteering so far.
 There is great beauty and adventure to be found in doing this work.
 Show others what you’ve found and help them envision what they too can expect to find.
 For example, in recruiting someone to a phonebank: “I talked to a woman last week who was going to be out of town on Election Day.
 She forgot to request an absentee ballot so I helped her find an early vote location to vote early in person before she leaves.”

+Layered: Our volunteer asks should be layered in two ways: addressing any hesitancy a volunteer may have and providing secondary, and tertiary options to get involved.
 Often, volunteers won’t say yes to our initial ask.
-It’s important to ask follow up questions to understand where they are coming from so that we provide the best opportunities to stay involved with our community!
-There are usually two reasons why volunteers say no to an ask: 1) They have fears or hesitancy about the specific event (often phonebanking or canvassing) 2) They aren’t available at the time we offered.
-Both have solutions, and we can find what works best for our volunteers.
+It’s important to ask follow up questions to understand where they are coming from so that we provide the best opportunities to stay involved!
+There are usually two reasons why volunteers say no: 1) They have fears or hesitancy about the specific event (often phonebanking or canvassing) 2) They aren’t available at the time we offered.
+We can find what works best for our volunteers.

 Addressing hesitancy: there can be a lot of misinformation and misconceptions about what volunteering for a campaign entails.
 If we can correct these notions we can open up an opportunity to a volunteer who otherwise thought volunteering was not right for them!
 Here are a few common fears and how we can disarm them:

-• “I don’t want to argue with people” – me neither!
+- “I don’t want to argue with people” – me neither!
 The campaign doesn’t either!
 They want to only send us to engage and learn about voters who will likely vote our way.

-• “I’m no expert, I wouldn’t be good” – I’m also not an expert!
+- “I’m no expert, I wouldn’t be good” – I’m also not an expert!
 We will start with a training, you’ll have a script, and most often we’re just gathering important information by asking questions.
 Also, if we do talk with someone who is undecided or not sure they want to vote, we have the script and LISTEN and speak from the heart – this is more effective than facts and figures anyway.

 If the volunteer still isn’t interested in the first ask after addressing these hesitations, then we can layer our asks with other opportunities for them to be involved in our community.
 At Sister District, there is a place for everyone.
-We call this “making lemonade.”

 Always have a primary, secondary, and tertiary ask you can make for volunteers to either attend the next event, donate, write postcards, or help out on the leadership team.